 Variations:

-- After the officiant and Marryer 1 and Marryer 1’s party enter, maybe some grandparents or other important family members enter and are seated in the front row before the officiant speaks.
-This is called formal or honourary seating and it happens right before the officiant’s opening remarks.
+- After the officiant and Partner 1 and Partner 1’s party enter, maybe some grandparents or other important family members enter and are seated in the front row before the officiant speaks.

-- If Marryer 1 and his/her party are part of the processional, the officiant enters alone and makes the opening remarks alone before anyone else enters.
+- If Partner 1 and his/her party are part of the processional, the officiant can enter alone and make the opening remarks alone before anyone else enters.

 2. The Processional